layer5io/containers-101-workshop/lab-3/README.md

 2. Repeat step 1 to add a second node to the cluster.

-3. Click the `Windows containers` slider and then click `+ Add New Instance`
+3. Click the  `+ Add New Instance`

-  There are now three standalone Docker hosts: 2 linux and 1 Windows.
+  There are now three standalone Docker hosts.

 4. In the console for `node1` initialize Docker Swarm